Employers are required to display certain workplace notices and posters at all worksites in Oregon.

 Other required notices

-In addition to the posters listed above, employers may need to post one or more of these additional workplace notices.
+In addition to the posters listed above, employers will need to post additional,

 Workplace Fairness Act